-- 14. The country's sustainable development and inclusive growth strategy through 2035 and its economic and social development plan for 2017-2021 focus on the modernization of the rural world, the development of human capital and the private sector and demographic transition. - 15.
-The Nigeriens Nourishing Nigeriens initiative (3N), the 2016-2020 3N priority action plan and the 2014 Global Alliance for Resilience Initiative form a multisector, multistakeholder integrated and coordinated approach to resilience building and social protection (including nutrition) based on national capacity development, ownership and leadership in line with the Government's decentralization policy. - 16.
-The national nutrition security policy for 2016-2025 and its action plan are aimed at eliminating malnutrition through a holistic approach that combines nutrition-specific and nutrition-sensitive interventions. - 17.
-The Niger has committed to protecting the environment and fighting climate change through a 2015 national framework on climate services, a national policy on climate change, a national adaptation plan and its intended nationally determined contribution under the United Nations Framework Convention on Climate Change.
+17. The Niger has committed to protecting the environment and fighting climate change through a 2015 national framework on climate services, a national policy on climate change, a national adaptation plan and its intended nationally determined contribution under the United Nations Framework Convention on Climate Change.
 The Niger is part of the Lake Chad Development and Climate Resilience Action Plan.
-The National Mechanism for the Prevention and Management of Disasters and Food Crises (Dispositif national de prévention et de gestion des catastrophe des crises alimentaires, or DNPGCCA) guides food security interventions in response to shocks. - 18.
-The national school feeding strategy and the 2016 national strategy for purchases from smallholder farmers (SNALAPP) guide home-grown school feeding (HGSF) activities, through which school feeding serves as a vehicle for stimulating the local economy and improving children's food security and nutrition status while contributing to education. - 19.
-The 2007 National Gender Policy35 seeks to promote equity and gender equality within the family, the community, the economy and the public sphere; the full enjoyment of their rights by women and girls; and the fight against gender-based violence.
+The National Mechanism for the Prevention and Management of Disasters and Food Crises (Dispositif national de prévention et de gestion des catastrophe des crises alimentaires, or DNPGCCA) - guides food security interventions in response to shocks.

+- 18. The national school feeding strategy and the 2016 national strategy for purchases from smallholder farmers (SNALAPP) guide home-grown school feeding (HGSF) activities, through which school feeding serves as a vehicle for stimulating the local economy and improving children's food security and nutrition status while contributing to education. - The 2007 national gender policy35 seeks to promote equity and gender equality within the family, 19. the community, the economy and the public sphere; the full enjoyment of their rights by women and girls; and the fight against gender-based violence.
 The 2017 national strategy for the economic empowerment of women36 aims to promote income-generating activities and entrepreneurship opportunities for women in order to contribute to gender equality and equity.
 The National Strategic Plan to End Child Marriage proposes to empower girls with information, skills and support networks; improve access to quality education, protection and other social services for girls; and create new platforms for social dialogue.
-The national strategy for the prevention of and response to gender-based violence for 2017-202137 is aimed at reducing the prevalence of gender-based violence by 2021.
+The national strategy for the prevention and of response to gender-based violence 2017-202137 is aimed at reducing the prevalence of gender-based violence by 2021.
 The economic and social development plan for 2017-2021 includes actions aimed at promoting women's empowerment; however, other national policies and strategies do not strongly reiterate commitments to gender equality and women's empowerment. - 20.
-The national supply chain strategy for 2019-2023 seeks to improve access to quality healthcare and to increase the availability of products in health centres.
+The national supply chain strategy for 2019-2023 seeks to improve access to quality healthcare and to increase the availability of products in health centres. - 21.
+Regarding the humanitarian-development-peace nexus, the Government has adopted a road map that calls for agreement with partners on the approach; joint analysis; joint outcomes; and operationalization and implementation.
+The Minister of Humanitarian Action and Management of Catastrophes is coordinating the associated technical committees and WFP is playing an important role in operationalizing the road map.